dozyio/paramcache/README.md

 # ParamCache - A Go SSM Parameter Store Cache

 ParamCache is used in AWS Go Lambdas when cold booting to save repeated lookups.
-Assumes SSM / AWS Systems Manager is in same region as the lambda
+Assumes SSM / AWS Systems Manager is in same region as the lambda.

-Cache configurable via lambda environment variables
+Cache configurable via lambda environment variables:

 USE_SSM_CACHE bool (default true)

 SSM_CACHE_TIMEOUT int (default 300 seconds)